Our curriculum goes beyond the theory of design—our students get their hands wet and their feet dirty.

 Equipment for Undergraduate Laboratory Facilities

 Laboratory facilities are a cornerstone of the department's curriculum.
 While other civil and environmental programs have moved away from lab experiences in recent years, we believe the lab component of the curriculum is critical and have placed even greater emphasis on maintaining well-equipped facilities.
 Our students gain hands-on experience in the lab, working with actual materials and performing experiments that reinforce concepts learned in the classroom.
-To continue developing civil and environmental engineers who have a deeper level of understanding, it is imperative that we replace and upgrade laboratory equipment.
+To continue developing civil, environmental, and geospatial engineers who have a deeper level of understanding, it is imperative that we replace and upgrade laboratory equipment.
 Your gift will help us keep the labs furnished with state-of-the-art, functional equipment.

 iDesign—International Senior Design

 Newly redesigned in 2009, the Michigan Tech iDesign program builds off the heritage of the department’s International Senior Design (ISD) class that ran from 2000 to 2008. iDesign affords students a venue for participating in inspired, international, integrative community engineering design with partners in economically disadvantaged locations around the world.
 The program integrates sustainable, community-based design; field engineering needs analysis and measurements; and a full-scale design analysis on campus, followed by communication of the results to project partners.
-To date, over 200 civil and environmental engineering students have created sustainable solutions to pressing water, sanitation, transportation, and energy challenges.
+To date, over 200 civil, environmental, and geospatial engineering students have created sustainable solutions to pressing water, sanitation, transportation, and energy challenges.
 More than half of participants have been women.

 Steel Bridge Team